 The Dynamic Care Planning (DCP) Profile provides the structures and transactions for care planning and sharing Care Plans that meet the needs of many, such as providers, patients and payers.
 Care Plans can be dynamically updated as the patient interacts with the healthcare system.
 HL7 FHIR resources and transactions are used by this profile.
 This profile does not define, nor assume, a single Care Plan for a patient.

+Updates to this profile will provide a mechanism to facilitate system interactions to support care team membership while care planning.
+Care team membership include support for:

+Adding Care Team Members

+Removing Care Team Members

+Request Participation

+Respond to Participation Request

 The use of IHE XDW constructs were discussed as an implementation option for dynamic care planning.
 Use of XDW constructs was not part of the initial scope for this profile.
 However, IHE PCC is interested in providing support for XDW implementer if this is of interest as a future consideration.
 Please see Volume 3 Appendix 7 for proposed DCP to XDW mappings that is being explored as a future option.